Dr. Bill Doan | The Anxiety Project

 A pandemic, nationwide protest and uprising, a presidential election, and cascading challenges facings individuals and communities across the globe, many of us have struggled with our mental health.
 Despite the prevalence and normalcy of these feelings and experiences, stigma continues to follow mental illness.

 Human Expectations is an exhibition of four artists working throughout the U.S. in ceramic, neon, and glass.
-Each artist approaches the form of the human head as a map or apparition – expressing systems of knowing, disruption, and social difference.
+Each artist approaches the form of the human head as a map or apparition, expressing systems of knowing, disruption, and social difference.
 Weighty, incisive, and unflinching these works connect deeply to the worlds of emotions, feelings, and embodied knowledge.
 Working from their interests, stories, and origins these artists consider the limitations and possibilities of human expectations – their ignorance, perceptual limitations, and potentially their magic.
-On view throughout the exhibition cases in the HUB-Robeson Center.
+On view throughout the exhibition cases in the HUB-Robeson Center, at Penn State University Park.

 Through June 20 | HUB-Robeson Center & Online